Almost The Zappa In The Ass

-- Fred Silverman (Belushi/Owner of NBC at the time) addresses the audience about the new direction of the channel after deep research that found people wanted to see more Frank Zappa.
+Fred Silverman (Belushi/Owner of NBC at the time) addresses the audience about the new direction of the channel after in-depth research found that people wanted to see more Frank Zappa.
 He goes on to explain that NBC is going to change to be nothing but Zappa-centric programming starting with...
 "Live from New York..."

-- This is followed by a Coneheads sketch where Zappa as Zappa is dating the daughter and taking her to one of his shows.
-Zappa is almost much of an alien as the Coneheads are, especially since he is so bad at reading the cue cards but the saving Grace is that he's bad in an entertaining way.
+This is followed by a Coneheads sketch where Zappa as Zappa is dating the daughter and taking her to one of his shows.
+Zappa is almost much of an alien as the Coneheads are, especially since he is so bad at reading the cue cards but the saving grace is that he's terrible in an entertaining way.

-- Franken and Davis then call for a violent overthrow of the government because of how corruption in a Democratic society is almost unavoidable.
-They then going into samples from a campaign where two candidates go back and forth each ramping up their crazy accusations.
-It's to the point where this isn't even parody anymore and these two are great at the way they approach satire to where they come across as the dumb ones while making their hidden statement instead of the smug, better than you approach you find in the current state of satire.
+Franken and Davis then call for a violent overthrow of the government because of how corruption in a Democratic society is almost unavoidable.
+They then went into samples from a campaign where two candidates go back and forth each ramping up their crazy accusations.
+It's to the point where this isn't even a parody anymore, and these two are great at the way they approach satire to where they come across as the dumb ones while making their hidden statement instead of the smug, better than you, approach, that you now find in modern satire.

 I guess this is a better episode than I give it credit for in the intro, it's just disappointing that it started out so strong, then fell completely flat for the Freak Mountain and Woman To Woman sketch.
 Other than that I have plenty of favorite moments to choose from unlike the first two episodes from this season.